 Barlow’s eyes are shimmering, the light a sinuous display of something towing beneath.
 His smile pious-like, marked with an etiolated kindness, this precarious softness and this mark of an adulterating isolation that only those who’d experienced can recognize.
 A secret for the initiated.
 But Barlow is not a monk, he is dashing in his blacksuit… Continue reading The Cult of Sheep

-It was on a Thursday evening, 9th August 2012, when I went to a digs party off campus with a couple of my friends.
+It was on a Thursday evening, 9th August 2012, when I went to a digs party off-campus with a couple of my friends.
 I had a vague plan of how I wanted to end it that night, of how I would kill myself (I’m not going to disclose what that entailed).
-This was an… Continue reading An Inconvenience
+This was a significant… Continue reading An Inconvenience

 In their wake suicides leave a lot of pain, confusion and sometimes mystery.
 No matter how devastating suicides are there is something that can be learned from them.
 That is what I discovered in the last four years when I lost my two friends and a cousin to suicide.
 Quality of life.
 One of the… Continue reading I Lost Loved Ones to Suicide, Here’s What I Learned.